MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-playfab-plugin-integration.md

     }
     ```

-- Ensure that you've integrated the PlayFab Plugin in your `<game>.build.cs` file.
-In the below example, we've created a toggle option to allow integration, and set a definition to allow for `#ifdef` guarding.
+- Ensure that you integrate the PlayFab Plugin in your `<game>.build.cs` file.
+In the below example, we create a toggle option to allow integration, and set a definition to allow for `#ifdef` guarding.
     ```cs
     // PlayFab Unreal Marketplace Plugin Settings.
     //